Print

 1. Preheat oven to 350°F.

 2. In a large bowl, stir together the cake mix, pumpkin and water until well combined.
 Spread into a lightly greased 9×13-inch baking dish and bake for 30 minutes or until a toothpick inserted in the center comes out clean.
 Let cool completely in baking dish.
+(Reserve about 1/3 cup of cake crumbles from the baked edges of the cake to sprinkle on the cake balls as soon as you finish coating them in the candy coating.)

-3. Crumble cooled cake into the bowl of an electric mixer and beat on low speed until cake comes together in a moist ball.
+3. Crumble remaining cooled cake into the bowl of an electric mixer and beat on low speed until cake comes together in a moist ball.
 (You can do this step with your hands in a large bowl as well.)
 Roll the cake into 2-tablespoon sized balls and place them on a parchment-lined baking sheet.
 You should get about 30 cake balls.
 Place cake balls in the freezer for 30 minutes.

-4. Melt candy melts according to package directions in a shallow bowl.
-Dip one frozen cake ball at a time into the melted candy coating and use a fork to turn it around until completely coated.
+4. Melt almond bark according to package directions in a shallow bowl.
+Dip one frozen cake ball at a time into the melted almond bark and use a fork to turn it around until completely coated.
 Gently lift the coated cake ball from the candy coating with the fork and let the excess drip back into the bowl.
-Transfer back to the parchment-lined baking sheet and immediately sprinkle with some of the turtle crunch sprinkles.
+Transfer back to the parchment-lined baking sheet and immediately sprinkle with some of the turtle crunch sprinkles or reserved cake crumbles.
 Repeat with remaining cake balls.
-Let cake balls rest until candy coating is completely set.